buildkite-plugins/docker-buildkite-plugin/README.md

 ### `sysctls`(optional, array)

 Set namespaced kernel parameters in the container.
+More information can be found in https://docs.docker.com/engine/reference/commandline/run/.

 Example: `--sysctl net.ipv4.ip_forward=1`